playtestcloud/mic_info/README.md

 # Mic Info Plugin

-The **Mic Info Plugin** allows Flutter applications to retrieve information about connected microphones on Android and iOS devices, including default, wired, and Bluetooth microphones.
+The **Mic Info Plugin** allows Flutter applications to retrieve information about connected microphones on Android and iOS devices, including active, default, wired, and Bluetooth microphones.

 ## Features

+- **Active Microphone Detection**: Retrieve the active microphones that have an active recording in progress.
 - **Built-in Microphone Detection**: Retrieve the default microphones available on the device.
 - **Wired and USB Microphone Detection**: Detect wired headsets, including USB connector microphones.
 - **Bluetooth Microphone Detection**: Identify and list Bluetooth microphones for hands-free audio input.